Welcome to the WEB site of

 Exciting times on the Parish Council, just some recent highlights

-Youth - we are working with local youths to provide a youth club in Cliffe Woods (first Monday of each month in the Community Centre) and Cliffe (third Monday of each month in the Small Hall, Memorial Hall).
+Youth - we are working with local youths to provide a youth club in Cliffe Woods (First and Third Monday of each month in the Community Centre) and Cliffe (on the Second Thursday of each week) in the Small Hall, Memorial Hall).
 It is hoped that this can be extended if we can get more adult support.
 We are also aiming to get a Youth Council in place (with direct consultation on how some of our budget is spent).

-Cllr.
-Ray Letheren has also been working with allotment holders to understand their issues and requirements.
+Cllrs.
+Ray Letheren and Peter Clements have also been working with allotment holders to understand their issues and requirements.
 New agreements have been issued, with improved clarity on allotment holders responsibilities and procedures to be followed if they are not met.
 There has been an increase in the number of people wanting a plot and we are trying to fit in as many as possible.
 If you are interested in a plot, contact the Clerk.
 The pitch rents have been reviewed and the Parish Council has agreed a range of rents that better reflect the size of each of the pitches.

 Councillors also agree to abide by the National Code of Conduct in their role.
 Click here for the Parish Council’s Code of Conduct.